nywilken/chef-repo/cookbooks/torquebox-app-deploy/README.md

 Requirements
 ==========
 This recipe requires the torquebox cookbook.
-It also requires that the user deploying the jruby app has write access to the the directory where the rail application resides.
+It also requires that the user deploying the jruby app has write access to the directory where the rail application resides.

 Usage
 =====
-}

       "run_list": [   "recipe[apt]",

                       "recipe[torquebox]",
                       "recipe[torquebox-app-deploy]"
                   ]
-}